porsche-design-system/porsche-design-system/packages/components/src/components/action/tag/tag.examples.md

 ## Icon

-The `p-tag-status` can be displayed with an icon.
+The `p-tag` can be displayed with an icon.
 Choose an icon name from the icon property.
 Per default, all icons are fetched from the Porsche Design System CDN.
 If you need to link to another icon hosted somewhere else, just set the whole icon path to the icon-source property.

 <Playground :markup="icon" :config="config"></Playground>

 ## With slotted button

-It is possible to add a `<button>` tag into the `p-tag-status` component.
+It is possible to add a `<button>` tag into the `p-tag` component.
 If you do this, the entire component becomes clickable and no other content outside the button or link is allowed.

 <Playground :markup="buttonMarkup" :config="{ ...config, colorScheme: backgroundColor }">